 4. Block Site

 The best thing about Block Site is the authentication option.
 Once you have configured your list of blocked websites, you can add a password to the Settings page so your children won’t be able to access it and undo it.

 After installing the extension, open extension settings and add the websites you want to block.
 Also, check the “Enable Authentication” box and specify the password to block access to the settings.

-StayFocusd is one of the best website-blocking extensions for Google Chrome.
+StayFocusd is one of the best website-blocker extensions for Google Chrome, and it’s true to its name by helping you stay focused.
 We tend to waste a lot of time at work on Facebook and other time-wasting websites, and this extension limits the amount of time you spend on these websites (and any others of your choice).

 You can specify the days StayFocusd will restrict your browsing activity along with the time you can spend per day on time-wasting websites.
 Apart from that, you can create a list of blocked/allowed websites as well.
 Another handy feature is The Nuclear Option.
 Enabling this feature will restrict access to any blocked website even if you have not crossed the time limit.
 You can specify the number of hours you want to have access blocked.